► What is an International Driving Permit?

 You can only apply for an International Driving Permit UK if you are aged 18 or over, are a resident of the UK or Northern Ireland and hold a full UK driving licence.

 Ok, things get a bit complicated here.
-There are three different types of International Driving Permit currently offered in the UK, each named after the historic treaty when deals were done by past governments to enable motorists from each country to drive in neighbouring states.
+There are three different types of International Driving Permit currently offered in the UK, each named after the historic treaty when deals were done by past governments to enable motorists from each country to drive in foreign states.

-- 1926 International Driving Permit Liechtenstein
+- 1926 International Driving Permit Mexico, Somalia

 The 1949 permit lasts for 12 months; the 1968 licence lasts for three years or until your regular UK driving licence expires, whichever comes first.
 There is little difference between the small, handkerchief-sized cardboard licences - other than the date on the front page.